 The following screen shows the addition of the Session Manager SIP Entity named SM63.
 The IP address of Session Manager's signaling interface 10.33.10.26 is entered for FQDN or IP Address.
-The user will need to select the specific values for the Location and Time Zone.
+The Location field is set to Belleville.
+Select Time Zone as America/Toronto.